5 things to do immediately after being retrenched

 There are many reasons why companies are forced to lay-off their employees.
 Most commonly, retrenchment is due to cut back to its payroll and in troubled economic times retrenchments occur more often.
 Being retrenched isn’t the most ideal, but it isn’t the end of the world.
 It is hard to part ways with your current position, colleagues, and the company that you are working in.
 If you have been retrenched, these are five things that you will need to do immediately.

 Losing a job can be very shocking.
 First thing first, you will need to understand that letting you go was just as hard for the company.
 After all, the company spent years training and shaping you.
 Unfortunately, circumstances can be difficult at times.
-Finding out that you have been retrenched is not the easiest thing to do.
-Nothing is more important than giving yourself some time to absorb what has happened.
-Stay calm and take care of yourself first.
+Finding out that you have been retrenched is not the easiest thing to deal with so it is more important that you give yourself some time to absorb what has happened.
+Try and stay calm and take care of yourself first.

 Reading a termination letter is a dreadful task and a shock to the system.
 However, it is important to take your time and understand everything on the letter.
 If you do not understand it, remember to contact human resources for clarification.
 While reading, pay attention to the dates whereby documents must be signed and returned.
 If you need more time, drop a message to human resources to request for an extension.

-One of the difficulties that you will face after losing a job is lack of financial stability.
-With that said, it is important to review your finances.
-Re-evaluate your monthly expenses and cut down unnecessary expenditure.
-If you need a financial advice, it is always best to seek professional help.
-In addition, it is always great to check out government websites to learn about the regulations regarding any employment insurance benefits.
+One of the difficulties that you will face after losing a job is loss of financial stability.
+With that said, it is important to review your finances immediately and re-evaluate your monthly expenses and cut down any and all unnecessary expenditure.
+If you need financial advice, it is always best to seek professional help.
+In addition, it is always great to check out government websites to learn about the regulations regarding any employment insurance benefits or support.

 It is always a good idea to look at the bright side of life.
 Being retrenched means that you can do something entirely new.
 Give yourself some time to plan out something new for yourself.
 Where do you want to work?
 What is the position that you are aiming for?
 Perhaps, you want to kickstart something off the ground by yourself.
-Evaluate your purpose in life and start following the direction.
+Evaluate your purpose in life and start following the direction that you set.

 You can do this

 Sometimes, things don’t go the way we always wanted.
-Retrenchment happens and there are others who have gone through the experience.
-Although it is not part of the list but talking to your friends and family can be very helpful.
-It will help you to understand your situation better and plan out the future.
+Retrenchment happens and there are others who have gone through and are going through the same experience.
+Although it is not part of our list we recommend talking to your close friends and family it can be very helpful.
+It will also help you to understand your situation better and plan for the future.
 While waiting for the next job, take your time to enhance your professional skills, meet new people to increase your connections, and relax!

 Enjoyed this article let us know your thoughts comment below: